These are some common questions. If you have a question that is not listed, please contact the ALI at email@example.com

 We recommend all students arrive a week before classes start to help you settle in and get used to the time-change.

-Right now, all UMKC faculty, staff and students are required to be tested for COVID within 3-5 days after they enter the US.
-Anyone not tested will need to quarantine for 14 days after entering the U.S. This means that students need to arrive in Kansas City at least 14 days before classes begin.
+Right now, all UMKC faculty, staff and students are encouraged to be tested for COVID within 3-5 days after they enter the US.
+Anyone not tested should quarantine for 10 days after entering the U.S. This means that students need to arrive in Kansas City at least 10 days before classes begin.